chaoss/grimoirelab-tutorial/gelk/meetup.md

 Now we have the data.
 Let's create a bubbles chart visualization for it by using the `Line chart`.
 To do it, we will use the following metrics:
 * In the y-axis, we will show the hour of the day
 * We will add `Dot-size` to represent number unique people RVSP'ed for that hour and day
-* In the x-asis, we will show the day of the week
+* In the x-axis, we will show the day of the week

 Let's define the chart parameters: